AudemarsOdato/doldam-foundation/log.md

 # logs

+## June 1, 2025
+What I Did
+- Fixed the remove a doctor button
+- Added header for the side panel in admin and doctors page

+What's Next
+- Compile and submit the project
+- Create a bug protocol, on what to do when stucked in a bug

+What Broke or Got Weird
+- Files being doubled when updating it in removing a doctor, caused by a missing dot "." before the txt in the reset function.
+Thus not reseting it properly
+- The problem of not updating the files properly from the previous day are caused by not appending it.
+The parameter in filewriter to set the append to true are missing.

+## May 31, 2025
+What I Did
+- Added functionality in adding new doctor button

+What's Next
+- Finish and fix remove doctor button

+What Broke or Got Weird
+- Files being overriden, all doctor infos being removed except the last one instead of just the doctor to be removed

 ## May 29, 2025
 What I Did
 - Added functionalities in admin side panel buttons for patient and doctor display